videlais/extwee/docs/README.md

 ## Config File Usage

 When invoked from its command-line interface using `npx extwee`, it will look for a `extwee.config.json` file in the local directory.
 If found, and its fields are valid, processing will use the values found in the file.

+Consult the possible options in its [dedicated file](extwee.config.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>